YunoHost/doc/dns_nohost_me.md

 To be able to enjoy applications that can only be installed at the root of a domain name, you must have your own domain name.

-### Adding a nohost.me / noho.st / ynh.fr domain after the post-installation
+### Adding a nohost.me, noho.st or ynh.fr domain after the post-installation

 If you already did the postinstall and want to add a nohost.me domain, you should run the following command (this can only be done from command line currently).

-N.B. : you can only have *one* nohost.me domain per YunoHost installation.

 ```bash
 # Add the domain